svenstaro/rofi-calc/README.md

 * `{expression}`: the left-side of the equation (currently not available when using `-terse`)
 * `{result}`: the right of the equation

-The following example copies the result to the clipboard (NOTE: `{result}` should be quoted since it may contain characters that your shell would otherwise interpret):
+The following example copies the result to the clipboard upon pressing the key combination defined by `-kb-accept-custom` (by default Control+Return).
+NOTE: `{result}` should be quoted since it may contain characters that your shell would otherwise interpret:

     rofi -show calc -modi calc -no-show-match -no-sort -calc-command "echo '{result}' | xclip"